Children’s has some of the highest kidney transplant volumes in the country for children from birth to age 21.*

 What does this data mean?

-In 2012, the kidney transplant team at Children’s performed 34 kidney transplants.
+In 2014, the kidney transplant team at Children’s performed 27 kidney transplants.
 This volume ranks among the highest in the country.
-More than 60 percent of the kidney transplants we performed last year were on adolescents and young adults ages 11 to 21.
+Nearly 60 percent of the kidney transplants we performed last year were on adolescents and young adults ages 11 to 21.

 Why are transplant volumes important?

 Statistics show that centers that have a higher number of transplants often have better outcomes.* Our team has also treated many patients with different conditions.

 How does Children’s ensure that we are providing high-quality care for infants to young adults?